openjdk/amber-docs/site/guides/lvti-style-guide.md

 in the `var` declaration.

-Encoding the variable's type in its name, taken to its logical conclusion, results in "Hungarian Notation".
+Encoding the variable's type in its name, taken to its logical conclusion, results in "[Hungarian Notation]".
 Just as with explicit types, this is sometimes helpful, and sometimes just clutter.
 In this example the name `custList` implies that a `List` is being returned.
 That might not be significant.
 Instead of the exact type,